openoakland/councilmatic-docker/README.md

 git checkout events
 ```

-The local db data directory and the councilmatic scraper git repo directory cannot be subdirectories of each other.
-If you're still not sure what to set, you can take a look at docker_compose_files/docker-compose.yml.sample.
-This is how I have things set up for my Mac OS X:
+The local postgres and solr data directories and the councilmatic scraper git repo directory cannot be subdirectories of each other.
+Below is the docker-compose.yml file.
+You can look at the commented volume lines for Phil and Howard to get a better idea of what to set for them.
 ```
 version: "3"